bopopescu/snappy-spark/snappy/README.md

 Use this to get a full build with Hive/Thrift support:

-build/sbt -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.1 -Phive -Phive-thriftserver -Dscala-2.11 -DskipTests assembly
+build/sbt -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.1 -Phive -Phive-thriftserver -Pyarn -Dscala-2.11 -DskipTests assembly

 Use the spark-build.sh script in snappy directory of this repo which has these arguments by default.
 Any arguments to the script will be passed